A shortened winter break means less time to work or travel home | CBC News

 She started at the university three months before the pandemic, and making friends without in-person classes has been challenging.

 She says the strike made her feel more isolated and anxious.
-On Monday morning, she suffereda panic attack when she heard that classes may resume the next day.
+On Monday morning, she had a panic attack when she heard that classes might resume the next day.

 "Everything has been all over the place, there's no time to breathe," Noor said.